Before Mali Kalanso

 A Holistic Approach

 Buildings alone do not provide an education.
 Teachers are in short supply in Mali, as are books and desks.
-We work in partnership with the Malian government to provide teachers for each classroom.
-Mali Kalanso fully equips each classroom and provides books for each student, plus other programming that includes:
+We work in partnership with the Malian government to provide teachers for each classroom in our model charter school.

 Tutoring as necessary, starting in 3rd grade